damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## checkAuthIncludingServer(configId?: string)

-This method provides information if a config is authenticated or not and is including the server checking for an authenticated session as an `Observable<LoginResponse>` return value.
+This method can be used to check the server for an authenticated session using the iframe silent renew if not locally authenticated.
+This is useful when opening an app in a new tab and you are already authenticated.
+This method ONLY works with iframe silent renew.
+It will not work with refresh tokens.
+With refresh tokens, you cannot do this, as consent is required.

+Returns an `Observable<LoginResponse>`.

 ```ts
 {